Jesse Willms: Lawsuit

 Within two years, in March 2006, Microsoft filed a lawsuit against the then 18-year-old Willms, accusing him of dealing in large amounts of "counterfeit, tampered and/or infringing" copies of Microsoft’s products.
 Through a court order, Microsoft went through Willms’ PayPal account and discovered that it contained more than $200,000.
 Microsoft also reviewed eDirect’s software inventories, where they found approximately 66,000 questionable Microsoft products.
 In February 2007, Willms agreed to a six-figure settlement.

 Just Think Media

 Willms started to sell his own white-label product tea under the new company name Just Think Media.
-The tea was marketed and sold through several web sites.
+The tea was marketed and sold through several websites.
 The business became such a success that Willms quickly launched other types of alleged health products, such as colon cleansers, teeth whiteners, and acai supplements.
 The web pages that were used to sell the products were filled with fake "scientific proof" and alleged endorsements from celebrities and TV networks.
-At its peak in 2009, Just Think Media earned more than $100 million in revenue and had 20 employees.
+At its peak in 2009, Just Think Media earned more than $100 million USD in revenue and employed 20 people.